-The Bay Area Vanpool Program facilitates a regional public vanpool network allowing employees to find a seat in existing vanpools or suggest new vanpools to vanpool provider, Commute with Enterprise.
-Public vanpools include owner-operated vanpools that are personally owned family vehicles open to riders with
+The Bay Area Vanpool Program facilitates a regional public vanpool network allowing employees to find a seat in existing vanpools or suggest new vanpools on ridematch platform Merge.
+Public vanpools on Merge include owner-operated vanpools that are personally owned family vehicles open to riders with a similar route to the driver, and vendor vanpools that are leased from and maintained by Commute with Enterprise.
+Employers who leverage public vanpools for their vanpool program can create an employer network on Merge to access a data dashboard to track participating employees' vanpool trips and administer employerfunded trip rewards.

-This approach is cost-effective for employers and a good fit for small and medium sized companies where there are fewer participants to coordinate internal ridematching for private vanpool service.
+This approach is cost-effective for employers and a good fit for small and medium sized companies where there are less participants to coordinate internal ridematching for private vanpool service.
 Employees in public Commute with Enterprise vanpools will pay a monthly fee for their vanpool seat.
-This cost varies based on the size and type of the van, vanpool distance, and number of van occupants to divide the monthly operational costs among.
-Public vanpools rented from Commute with Enterprise can also often take advantage of regional and county government agency-provided subsidies.
+This cost varies based on the size of the van, lease and maintenance costs, and number of van occupants to divide the monthly operational costs among.
 Employers can opt to provide additional subsidies to cover their employee's monthly fees.
 Employers can also work directly with Commute with Enterprise to create new public vanpools that serve their worksite.
-As long as the vanpool is open to employees of any company, the van is a "public vanpool," even if the seats are occupied only by employees of a single employer.
+As long at the vanpool is open to employees of any company, the van is a "public vanpool," even if the seats are occupied Solano Mobility only by employees of a single employer.
 Or, employers in business parks or employers located in an area with a density of other nearby employers may start public vanpools with some seats filled by employees from neighboring employers.